Agrarsense

 ├── AGRARSENSE [root]

-└── Data (Created when simulator is launched)
+└── Data (Automatically created when simulator is launched for the first time)

 ├── All data saved from the Simulator